KAVAN-DESAI/Bus-Online-Ticket-Booking-System/README.md

     loading()
     print("                        Enter your seat from subsequent window.")
 ```
-*Timming function provide real time bus availability.
+* Timming function provide real time bus availability.
-*According to choosen city, it provides the available bus timmings.
+* According to choosen city, it provides the available bus timmings.

 ##### Todaysdate function: -

-*It is specific to the day of booking.
+* It is specific to the day of booking.
-*as this project deals with real time booking.
+* As this project deals with real time booking.

 ##### From and To function: -